navanitnandakumar/Python-programs/README.md

 # Python-programs

-### This repo consists of my programs using python :-
+### This repo consists of some mini-projects that helped me understand and learn Python :-

 <ul>
   <li>Pong : A version of the classic pong game.</li>